In college, my girlfriends and I asked a lot of questions.

 Are you more concerned about what others will say about you – or God’s plan for your life?
 Ultimately our identity is in Christ, not in our job, or lack of.

 But if all lights are green to go after your passions and dreams, go after them with all you’ve got!
 And don’t forget to thank God for giving you that dream in the first place.

 Of course, for others of you, the thought of going after your “passions” and “pursuing your dreams” is laughable.
-You’re just trying make ends meet every month.
+You’re just trying to make ends meet every month.
 Pursuing your passions is not even an option.
 But maybe you’re also trying to follow God’s plan for your life and sick of people looking down on you for working so hard, or having to put your kid in daycare while you try to keep your head above the flood of bills.

-Maybe you’re single and would do anything to have a husband to take care of you, or have the opportunity to pursue what you really want, but that’s just not where you are at right now.
+Maybe you’re single and would do anything to have a husband to take care of you or have the opportunity to pursue what you really want, but that’s just not where you are at right now.
 But by providing for yourself when no one else will and taking care of your family – you are living in His will and doing the best you can.
 Take comfort in that knowledge and go to God daily with your requests.

 Be cautious of people that tell you that a Christian woman can’t or shouldn’t work.
 Or that she shouldn’t pursue her passions wholeheartedly.
-All across the Bible we see this is just not true.
+All across the Bible, we see this is just not true.
 But be equally cautious of people that tell you a woman should work to prove her worth and that she should always put herself first.
 That we know is unbiblical.
 As women, we don’t like to be told we can’t do it all.
 Just because we are able to do multiple things, doesn’t mean we should.

-On the flip-side, as long as we’re following God and His word, we don’t need to worry if we’re always making the right choices or not.
+On the flip side, as long as we’re following God and His Word, we don’t need to worry if we’re always making the right choices or not.
 As long as we’re willing to surrender our decisions to Him – and lean on His understanding – we can trust He will always direct our paths.